suren-4/kalanjiyam/README.md

-# Heritage Portal
+# Kalanjiyam

 A modern web application for exploring, documenting, and sharing archaeological artifacts and historical heritage.

 ---

 ## 📌 Project Overview
-Heritage Portal is a platform that connects archaeologists, historians, and enthusiasts to explore and document archaeological artifacts.
+Kalanjiyam is a platform that connects archaeologists, historians, and enthusiasts to explore and document archaeological artifacts.
 The application provides a user-friendly interface for browsing artifacts, viewing detailed information, and contributing to the archaeological knowledge base.

 ---